karenpayneoregon/SqlServerInsertFiles/readme.md

 # Insert files into SQL-Server tables

-This repository contains code samples for
+The `master` branch contains code samples for

 - Inserting single binary files
 - Reading single binary files
 - Inserting many binary files at once.

 [TechNet article location](https://social.technet.microsoft.com/wiki/contents/articles/53467.c-insert-binary-files-into-sql-server-table.aspx)

+# This branch

+Is devoted to only working with insertion and reading images while the master branch is about any file type.